bst20/audio-narrative-2023springbst/README.md

 # audio-narrative-2023springbst

-Most up-to-date audacity file is _audio projec first draft progress.aup3_
+Most up-to-date audacity file is under "project files-exports" and is called _audio projec first draft progress.aup3_

 This is where the audio project will come to fruition